Employing a domestic worker? These are the formal contracts you need and regulations you must follow.

 Your questions answered

-We spoke to Ruth Kloppers, the owner of Help at Home, a domestic worker and nanny recruitment agency, about what you need to do when hiring a domestic employee or if you already employ someone but haven’t taken the necessary steps..
+Based on this Act and other regulations such as the National Minimum Wage regulations, we’ve answered your questions so you know what you need to do when hiring a domestic employee or if you already employ someone but haven’t taken the necessary steps.

-Therefore, a domestic worker who works eight hours a day, five days a week, should be earning a minimum of R3 710.40 a month.
+A domestic worker who works eight hours a day, five days a week (40 hours) should be earning a minimum of R3 710.40 a month.
 The minimum wage is reviewed once a year.

-However, Ruth stresses that while this is a legal minimum, it is not a market-related salary, and should only be used as a starting point for staff with no experience or training.
-“At present, we are seeing that experienced domestic workers that reside with employers are earning R4 000 per month or more, and ‘live out’ employees are looking for salaries closer to R5 000 and upwards.”
+While this is a legal minimum, it is not a market-related salary, and should only be used as a starting point for staff with no experience or training.

 You are required to provide your employee with a payment slip every month showing hours worked, wage rate, any deductions and overtime pay.

 Yes.
-Anyone who works more than the agreed working hours must be paid overtime.
-The act also makes it clear that normal working hours may not exceed 45 hours a week, and any hours worked over that time must be paid as overtime.
+Anyone who works more than the agreed working hours, per their employment contract, must be paid overtime.
 There are two different types of overtime:

 - Normal overtime: Any extra hours worked Monday to Saturday.
 These hours must be paid at 1.5 times the normal hourly pay.
-For example, if your domestic worker receives R15 per hour, normal overtime pay will be R15 x 1.5, which will be R22.50 per hour.
+For example, if your domestic worker receives R23.19 per hour, normal overtime pay will be R23.19 x 1.5, which will be R34.79 per hour.

 - Double pay overtime: Any extra hours that your domestic worker may work on Sundays and public holidays.
-For example, if your domestic worker gets paid R15 per hour, the overtime will be R15 x 2, which will be R30 per hour.
+For example, if your domestic worker is paid R23.19 per hour, the overtime will be R23.19 x 2, which will be R46.38 per hour.
 It is important to note that you cannot force your domestic worker to work on Sundays and public holidays.